-Swap Spots

-Players stand in a circle.
+Swap Spots SKIL L FOCUS Locomotor Movement Balancing SPORTAUS Special Olympics Australia GAME SUMMARY: Players stand in a circle.
 On the coach's call, they try to change positions with another player as quickly as possible.

-Coloured dots

-Place coloured dots in a circle, 1 dot per player.
-The circle should be approximately 5 meters in diameter with ample space between each dot.
-Play with 6 - 10 players with each player standing on a dot.
+Equipment needed: > Coloured dots - 1 dot per player.
+The circle should be app space between each dot.
+Play with 6 - 10 -

-Place one spare dot within the circle (without a player standing on it).

-TO PLAYERS: "When I call your name, run to the spare dot as quickly as you can."

-Change the locomotor movement after everyone has a turn e.g. hopping, skipping, jumping.
+- - Place one spare dot within the circle (without a player standing on it). - TO PLAYERS: "When I call your name, run to the spare dot as quickly as you can." - Change the locomotor movement after everyone has a turn e.g. hopping, skipping, jumping.